Conservative Fillon wins French presidential primary

 Hollande’s former protege and economy minister, 38-year-old Emmanuel Macron, is also set to stand for the presidency as a centrist independent.

-On Sunday, he accused Fillon of having a retrograde vision of French society and appealed to “progressives of the left, right and centre” to join his camp.
+On Sunday, he accused Fillon of having a retrograde vision of French society and appealed to “progressives of the left, right and center” to join his camp.

-Far-left candidate Jean-Luc Melenchon is also likely to draw votes away from mainstream parties in a trend seen in elections across Europe following years of austerity and anger over globalisation and job losses.
+Far-left candidate Jean-Luc Melenchon is also likely to draw votes away from mainstream parties in a trend seen in elections across Europe following years of austerity and anger over globalization and job losses.

-Jean-Yves Camus, an associate researcher at the Institute for International and Strategic Relations, said Fillon might have to soften his programme and tack towards the centreground.
+Jean-Yves Camus, an associate researcher at the Institute for International and Strategic Relations, said Fillon might have to soften his program and tack toward the centerground.